karljohanwesterlund/company_interview_assignment/README.md

 **NOTE:** The `.env` file needs to point to localhost/127.0.0.1 for this to work.

 Now the application is running and can take requests.
-Either use the swagger UI (See [Documentation](#documentation)) or CURL:
+Either use the Swagger UI (See [Documentation](#documentation)) or CURL:

 ```bash
 # Create entry